-Healthcare management at Volkswagen is much more than classic preventive healthcare and occupational safety.
-The comprehensive healthcare management system that is in place at Volkswagen also covers aspects of work organization, ergonomics, leadership and prospects for all individuals.
+Volkswagen’s holistic healthcare management system extends far beyond traditional preventive healthcare and occupational safety; it also covers aspects of work organization, ergonomics, prevention, integration and rehabilitation, leadership and prospects for all individuals.

 At the same time, Volkswagen uses improvements along the entire product development process to guarantee that the quality of workplaces and the strains on employees that arise as a result of production are already taken into account in the planning and design stages of vehicle models.
 The common objective is to combine ergonomically state-of-the-art workplaces and innovative work processes, using a mix of science and practical experience.
 The deployment of occupational assistants on the production lines means that employees are able to receive advice and guidance directly at their workplace about how to implement their workflows more ergonomically.